kreactive/FunctionalJSON/README.md

    	case Index(Int)
 }
 ```
-A `Key` value represent the key of json object and an `Index` represent the index in a json array.
+A `Key` value represents the key of json object and an `Index` represents the index in a json array.

 This method will always return a `JSONValue`, even if there's no corresponding value in the json tree.<br />
 <br />